Polpoliti/vehicle-classification-cnn/README.md

 The notebook includes:
 - Data parsing from `.mat` and `.txt` files
-- Custom CNN architecture with residual and SE blocks
+- Custom CNN architecture with residual blocks (no pretrained weights)
 - Data augmentation, balancing, and training logic
 - Accuracy tracking and Grad-CAM visualizations